Ravilochan/StaTwig_Favorite_Service/README.md

      }
 }
 ```
-Fields in the POST Body should be "user" & "favorite" which has the deatils of the User who wants to favorite an idea ( eg: _id etc) and the deatils of the Idea a user want to favorite ( eg: _id, idea_headline , idea_description etc ) respectively
+Fields in the POST Body should be "user" & "favorite" which has the deatils of the User who wants to favorite an idea ( eg: _id etc) and the deatils of the Idea a user want to favorite ( eg: _id, idea_headline , idea_description etc ) respectively.

 Here the _id in user is the MongoDB UID / _id unique for every user.
 This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.
 Here the _id in Favorite is the MongoDB UID / _id unique for every Idea.
 This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.

 For making this PUT un-favorite Request ( un-Favourite an Idea ) :
 The user needs to send User detalis in "user" and only Idea _id in "favorite"
 Response :